ruanxin/template-operator/README.md

 _WARNING: This step requires the working OCI Registry, Cluster and Kyma CLI from our [Pre-requisites](#pre-requisites)_

+1. **Prerequisites**

-1. The module operator manifests from the `default` kustomization (not the controller image) will now be bundled and pushed.
+   The module operator manifests from the `default` kustomization (not the controller image) will now be bundled and pushed.
    Assuming the settings from [Prepare and build module operator image](#prepare-and-build-module-operator-image) for single-cluster mode, and assuming the following module settings:
    * hosted at `op-kcp-registry.localhost:8888/unsigned`
-   * generated for channel `regular` (or any other name follow the channel naming rules)
-   * module has version `0.0.1`
-   * module name is `template`
    * for a k3d registry enable the `insecure` flag (`http` instead of `https` for registry communication)
    * uses Kyma CLI in `$PATH` under `kyma`
-   * the default sample under `config/samples/operator_v1alpha1_sample.yaml` has been adjusted to be a valid CR by setting the default generated `Foo` field instead of a TODO.
+   * the default sample under `config/samples/operator.kyma-project.io_v1alpha1_sample.yaml` has been adjusted to be a valid CR.

-     ```yaml
-     apiVersion: operator.kyma-project.io/v1alpha1
-     kind: Sample
-     metadata:
-       name: sample-sample
-     spec:
-       foo: bar
-     ```
      _WARNING: The settings above reflect your default configuration for a module.
 If you want to change this you will have to manually adjust it to a different configuration.
      You can also define multiple files in `config/samples`, however you will need to then specify the correct file during bundling._
    * The `.gitignore` has been adjusted and following ignores were added